j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 ### Validation Archive

-Supporting validation materials are available in the **research/** directory, including:
+Additional validation materials are available in the **research/** directory, including experimental methodology, statistical validation, aggregated datasets, and research notes.

-- Validation methodology
-- Wilson confidence interval derivation
-- Aggregated validation results
-- Individual stack experiments
-- Integrated datasets
-- Experimental notes

 ### Practical Data

-The **csv/** directory contains supplementary practical resources, including:

-- AI coordination examples
-- Equipment databases
-- Material requirement tables
-- Practical reference datasets
+Additional practical datasets are available in the **csv/** directory, including equipment databases, AI coordination examples, material tables, and other reference resources.

 ---